 3. Once you have chosen your dog – phone us on 01226 388764.
 We will discuss your choice of dog to ensure it is the right one for you.
 For example if you have children and we know a dog is nervous around them, we will discuss whether one of our other dogs would be more suitable.
 If you live locally, we would then usually arrange a home visit to make sure that you have fully considered all aspects of dog ownership, give advice on making sure gardens are secure and also about diet and exercise.
 You will be given an opportunity to ask as many questions as you like as we want to ensure you are 100% certain before you adopt a dog from us.
 You will be asked to sign an adoption form and pay an adoption fee.
 Once this is done, you can collect your dog as soon as is convenient.
-We will arrange to update the appropriate microchip database to put everything in your name.
+We will arrange to update the appropriate microchip database to put everything in your name, together with the telephone numbers and email address you have provided.
 Most dogs come already neutered but in some cases this won’t have been done, for example if a bitch has recently been in season.
 In these circumstances, you will get a neutering voucher instead.
 If you live some distance away, we may be able to get another rescue to do a home visit on our behalf.
 Otherwise, if you have had a pet in the recent past and have used a vet, we may opt to do a vet reference check instead.
 We would be asking your vet to confirm you are a responsible owner and for example, that you have sought timely treatment when necessary and have regularly flea’d and wormed and had your pet neutered.

 4. Settling in your new dog.
 Please remember your new pet has had a few upheavals.
 They have been abandoned, put in council kennels, moved to our kennels and then to a new home.
 They don’t know that this new home will be forever!
 Give your dog space and time to settle and don’t overwhelm them with too much too soon.
 Make sure they have plenty of opportunities to go outside to go to the toilet, especially first thing in the morning, after meals and last thing at night.
 If you see them sniffing at the floor and circling, let them out fast!
 All they need is love, food, walks, things to fetch (and chew) a comfy bed and patience!
 In return, you will get unconditional love and a loyal companion.